Rating

 Three years after the release of the first game, Torchlight II gives players the opportunity to loot together.
 Will RPGamers be able to illuminate the way forward for each other, or will the journey end in darkness?

 So let me stress how long this game is, because it’s pretty damn long.
 I spent around two hours in just the first open area exploring and doing sidequests.
 That’s chump change compared to the time you’ll spend once you hit Act 3.
 I’d mention how long it took me to finish the game but Steam was being a dick and erased my playtime when the game was “officially” out.
-Just expect to be putting in 25+ ...
+Just expect to be putting in 25+ hours into the game, more if you do sidequests of course.
+Of course for all you manly players out there you can try your luck on the veteran difficulty level and there’s even a hardcore option to add ...